juliebro/orca-sightings-api/docs/tutorials/set-up-dev-env.md

 ## Troubleshooting

-If you receive an error in any step of the procedure, investigate and correct the error before continuing.
+If you receive an error in any step of the procedure, investigate, and correct the error before continuing.
 Some common situations that cause errors include:

 - You mistyped a command.
 - You aren't in the correct directory.